cultuurnet/uitpas-beheer-angular/docs/architecture/files_app.md

  Most directory names are self-explanatory.

 ## Scripts
  Contains all the javascript files.
+The files are grouped together conceptually as [modules](https://docs.angularjs.org/guide/module).

+ The folder _passholder_ contains all the files that deal with the pasholder.
+Subfolders are used for large fractions of functionality.

 ## Styles
  Contains all the [Sass](http://sass-lang.com) .scss files for styling.